Things To Do In Irkutsk; My Trans-Siberian Adventure

-Tsar Alexander the third:
+Tsar Alexander the Third Statue

+You’ll instantly feel like you’re in Russia from the second you check out the first sight.
 Right on the waterfront promenade is Alexander III standing loud and proud complete with the most awesome Russian beard.

-Our Lady of Kazan:
+Our Lady of Kazan Church in Irkutsk

-The brand new church is about a 45 minute walk from the Bogoyavlensky Cathedral but it’s absolutely the highlight of my time in Irkutsk.
+The brand new church is about a 45-minute walk from the Bogoyavlensky Cathedral but it’s absolutely the highlight of my time in Irkutsk.
 I’ve been dreaming about coming to Russia for year, and this orthodox Church confirmed every dream I’ve had about what Russian sights should look like, absolutely beautiful.

 The architecture and Soviet statutes everywhere!